 The whole trip was epic, meeting amazing people and skating amazing spots.
-Going to Soletec and being in the Emerica and Altamont department, I was hyped big time, everyone there was amazing!
+Going to Soletech and being in the Emerica and Altamont department, I was hyped big time, everyone there was amazing!
 High fives to Danny, Othee, Minor, Bucky, Yogi and August.
-Hitting Biebel’s was a rad way to wind down a amazing day.
-I went to Baker Boys distribution and checked out all the offices and product, skated the park, met Shane Heyl,Eric Ellington, Neen Willams , Brandon Szafranski, Baker Boys warehouse crew…so tight!
+Hitting Biebel’s was a rad way to wind down from an amazing day.
+I went to Baker Boys distribution and checked out all the offices and products, skated the park, met Shane Heyl,Eric Ellington, Neen Willams, Brandon Szafranski, and the Baker Boys warehouse crew…so tight!
 Fos hooking it up to get in the New Berrics as Jamie Thomas was filming his battle commander and was the key master!

 Who did you see skate out there that blew you away?

 Patrick Franklin, Adrian Adrid, Casey ” SHARK “, Neen, Jamie Thomas, Garret Hill, everybody ripped.

 Do you think another visit will be on the cards?

 What was the best spot/park you skated out there?

 Lincoln, Stoner plaza, Baker Boys and the Berrics

 How was it appearing on Fos FM?